Mao Yang

 Community Coordinator

-I am a Daughter, sister, friend, auntie, author, disability rights, inclusion, awareness, disability and justice advocate.
-I am obsessed with all things pink and sparkly. in my spare time I like to eat spend time with my friends and play mobile games for money.
-My hope is to use my experience living with the developmental disability cerebral palsy as a resource to draw from and be a vessel for others with intellectual developmental disabilities and leave the world a more inclusive place for them that I found it.
+Mao Yang is a daughter, sister, friend, auntie, author, disability rights, inclusion, awareness, disability and justice advocate.
+She is obsessed with all things pink and sparkly.
+In her spare time she likes to eat spend time with her friends and play mobile games for money.
+Her hope is to use her experience living with the developmental disability cerebral palsy as a resource to draw from and be a vessel for others with intellectual developmental disabilities and leave the world a more inclusive place for them that she found it.

 Bryan Boyce